-- PSY 1000 Introduction to Psychology - PSY 1050 Developmental Psychology I (K-5, 6-8) - EDP 3013 Psychology of High & Low Incidence Exceptionality (This course is exclusive to Centenary College and must be taken at our institution.)
+• PSY 1000 - Introduction to Psychology

+- EDP 2001 Pre-School and School Aged Development (3-18 Years) - EDP 3013 Psychology of High & Low Incidence Exceptionality (This course is exclusive to Centenary College and must be taken at our institution.)

-Sociology Courses - 8 credits
+Sociology Courses - 4 credits

-These courses are required by the State Department of Education to obtain a teaching certification.
+This course is required by the State Department of Education to obtain a teaching certification.

-- SOC 1000 Introduction to Sociology - SOC 2004 School, Family and Community Life (This course is exclusive to Centenary College and must be taken at our institution.)
+• SOC 2004 - School, Family and Community Life (This course is exclusive to Centenary College and must be taken at our institution.)

-Teaching certification courses - 30 credits
+Teaching certification courses - 34 credits